erdogant/findpeaks/docs/source/Topology.rst

 The 2d-detection peaks persistent homology for 2D images runs through the same function as the 1d-vector.
 The implementation uses a union-find data structure instead of the more efficient implemention used for one-dimensional data.
 However, there is a differences in the pre-processing steps.
+Both peaks and valleys are detected with the topology method.
+The detection of valleys is however by first negating the input image and then finding the "peaks".
+The valleys are stored in the output as negative values.

 The initialization with contains many variables for which only *limit* is applicable for the **topology** method for *2d-peak* detection.
 However, there are few parameters that can be used to control the pre-processing steps, such as: